Intersections of quadrics, moment-angle manifolds, and Hamiltonian-minimal Lagrangian embeddings: Introduction

-A modification of the construction of H-minimal Lagrangian submanifolds in $\C^m$ may be used to produce H-minimal Lagrangian submanifolds in $\C P^{m-1}$, see~\cite{miro04}.
-Namely, if $N$ is an H-minimal Lagrangian cone, then by taking the intersection of $N$ with the unit sphere and factorising by the diagonal circle action we obtain an H-minimal Lagrangian submanifold in ${\mathbb C}P^{m-1}$.
-Large families of new explicit examples may be given by this procedure.
-These include H-minimal Lagrangian immersions of tori in ${\mathbb C}P^{2}$ and ${\mathbb C}P^{3}$, described in \cite{Mi1}, \cite{MZ}, \cite{Hu}.
+A modification of the construction of $H$-minimal Lagrangian submanifolds in $\C^m$ can be used to produce $H$-minimal Lagrangian submanifolds in $\C P^{m-1}$, see~\cite{miro04}.
+Namely, if $N$ is an $H$-minimal Lagrangian cone, then, taking the intersection of $N$ with the unit sphere and factorising by the diagonal circle action, we obtain an $H$-minimal Lagrangian submanifold in ${\mathbb C}P^{m-1}$.
+Large families of new explicit examples can be obtained by this procedure.
+These include $H$-minimal Lagrangian immersions of tori in ${\mathbb C}P^{2}$ and ${\mathbb C}P^{3}$ described in \cite{Mi1}, \cite{MZ}, \cite{Hu}.
 For more projective examples see~\cite{CLU}, \cite{CG} and~\cite{HK}.
-Let us mention that, like in the case of~$\C^m$, there are topological restrictions for Lagrangian embeddings in~$\mathbb C P^{m-1}$ (see for example \cite{Bi},~\cite{Se}).
+As in the case of~$\C^m$, there are topological restrictions for Lagrangian embeddings in~$\mathbb C P^{m-1}$ (see for example \cite{Bi},~\cite{Se}).

-According to the result of~\cite{Oh}, the Clifford torus is Hamiltonian-stable as an H-minimal Lagrangian submanifold in~${\mathbb C}^m$.
+Hamiltonian stability is an important related property of Lagrangian submanifolds.
+According to a result of~\cite{Oh}, the Clifford torus is Hamiltonian-stable as an $H$-minimal Lagrangian submanifold in~${\mathbb C}^m$.
 Other examples of Hamiltonian-stable submanifolds can be found in~\cite{AO1}, \cite{AO2}.
-It would be interesting to analyse the Hamiltonian stability of the H-minimal submanifolds~$N$ considered here.
+It would be interesting to analyse the Hamiltonian stability of the $H$-minimal submanifolds~$N$ considered here.

-We use the following notation throughout the paper: \begin{itemize} \item $\Z^m$, $\R^m$, $\C^m$: the standard integer lattice of rank~$m$, the standard real and complex vector space respectively;
+We use the following notation throughout the paper: \begin{itemize} \item $\Z^m$, $\R^m$, and $\C^m$ are the standard integer lattice of rank~$m$, the standard real space, and the standard complex space, respectively;